kanshichao/LTI-ST/README.md

 The end-to-end training will joint the feature embedding, semantic tree encoding, label prediction network, index prediction network, and semantic tree decoding in an end-to-end manner.
 PyTorch code will be added in other times

 ### Scalable Image Retrieval
-PyTorch code will be added in other times
+Example code will be added in other times

 ### Citation